FIRE Calculators in PKR: 4 Numbers You Actually Need

 Input quality matters more than calculator design

-Most people fail because they use weak assumptions.
-A simple calculator with disciplined inputs usually beats a complex sheet with fantasy assumptions.
+Weak assumptions cause most planning failures.
+A simple calculator with disciplined inputs usually beats a complex sheet with fantasy numbers.

-Use conservative numbers first.
-Then run upside and downside scenarios.
+I would start with conservative numbers, then run upside and downside scenarios.

 A base and stress scenario approach